genevate/style_guides/business/career.md

 1. Strive to be positive and professional in all situations.
 1. Experience different work environments and cultures:
-  * Startups (where you are an employee/founder or manager of employees/contractors)
+  - Startups (where you are an employee/founder or manager of employees/contractors).
-  * Freelance/Contract work
+  - Freelance/Contract work.
-  * Small/Mid/Large Companies
+  - Small/Mid/Large Companies.
-  * Commercial, government, and non-profit companies
+  - Commercial, government, and non-profit companies.
 1. Avoid burning bridges with an employeer unless necessary.
 1. Be loyal to an employeer but only to the point where your life goals and passions are not sacrificed.